-It is rare for an uncountable noun to have a plural form, but fish and fishes is an exception.
+It is rare for an uncountable noun to have a plural form, but fish and fishes is one of the exceptions to the general rule.

 While fish is the most common form of the noun, fishes can be correct in specific contexts.